 Florida law addresses a broad range of what is generally described as sexually-based offenses or, put more simply, sex crimes.
 Not only are these some of the most serious offenses in Florida, but they carry with them a broad range of collateral consequences which may substantially affect the lives of anyone charged with and/or convicted of such an offense

 The State of Florida classifies sex crimes into two main categories — lewd or lascivious acts, and sexual battery and rape.
-If you have been arrested for and charged with sex crimes of any type in Florida, contact the Gainesville attorneys with The Law Office of Silverman, Mack & Associates as soon as possible.
+If you have been arrested for and charged with sex crimes of any type in Florida, contact the Gainesville attorneys with Silverman and Mack, LLC as soon as possible.
 We will help defend your rights and assist you through each aspect of your case to work towards the best possible outcome.

 How Is Sexual Battery Defined?